TYPE: Photo-reconnaissance aircraft

 The Lockheed P-38F was followed in June 1942 by the P-38G, using more powerful Allisons of 1,400 hp each and equipped with a better radio.
 The reconnaissance variant was the F-5A, 181 aircraft were built.

-The following 323 reconnaissance versions F-5B and F-5C were converted from Lightning version P-38J.
+The following 323 reconnaissance versions F-5B and F-5C were converted from Lightning P-38J.
 Major differences were the introduction of uprated Allison engines as well as a new the turbosupercharger intercooler system.

 The P-38L Lightning was the most numerous variant of the Lightning, with 3,923 built.
 It entered service with the USAAF in June 1944, in time to support the Allied invasion of France on D-Day.
 The F-5E reconnaissance variants were converted from the P-38J and P-38L.
 In total 705 aircraft had been converted for photographic reconnaisssance duties.
 The aircraft shown here probably belongs tot he 7th Photographic Reconnaisance Group (PRG), 8th USAAF, stationed at Chalgrove, England (Ref.: 24).